YS-jack/RuneLingual-Plugin/README_deveploers.md

 - **bottom\_padding**: The padding at the bottom of the widget.
 - **left\_padding**: The padding at the left of the widget.
 - **right\_padding**: The padding at the right of the widget.
+<br><br><i> If top is fixed, the top part won't move, and it will expand/shrink at the bottom edge.
+Same goes for others.</i>
+<br><i> If top and bottom / left and right are both fixed, it will not resize vertically / horizontally.</i>
+<br><i> If both top and bottom / left and right are not fixed, it will try to expand/shrink equally on both sides.</i>
 ### 7.2.2 Specifying Widget Size
 - To make widget size needs to a <b><u>Fixed size</u></b> like
 <br><img src="Readmes/toDevsImg/SpecifyWidth.png" width="200">(make it as big as possible to fit as much letters)